telus/tds-core/guide/getting-started/designers.md

   </tr>
   <tr>
     <td><img src="craftmanager9.png" /></td>
-    <td>All of the libraries you’re invited to should now appear in a new window.</td>
+    <td>All of the libraries you’re invited to should now appear in the DSM window.</td>
   </tr>
     <tr>
     <td><img src="craftmanager10.png" /></td>